open-pioneer/trails-core-packages/.changeset/chilled-suits-tease.md

 ```

 The Auth Service forwards the auth state from the underlying AuthPlugin.
-Therefore, the plugin implementation must use reactive signals when its auth state changes in order to singal changes to the service.
+Therefore, the plugin implementation must use reactive signals when its auth state changes in order to signal changes to the service.
 ```typescript
 class DummyPlugin implements AuthPlugin {
     #state  = reactive<AuthState>( {